Children's Resources

 A great sign appeared in the sky.
 There was a woman who was clothed with the sun.
 The moon was at her feet.
 And she wore a crown of twelve stars.
 She was pregnant and was ready to give birth.
 She cried out because of her intense birth pains.

 Suddenly, there was another sign in the sky.
 There was a large red dragon with seven heads.
-Each head had ten horns and worn a crown with less power than the woman had.
+Each head had ten horns and wore a crown with less power than the woman had.
 The dragon's tail swept one third of the stars from the sky and threw them on the earth.
 The dragon stood before the woman who would soon give birth, so he could eat the child right after the delivery.

 The woman bore a son who would soon rule every country with an iron rod.
 The child was taken away to God and his throne.
 The woman escaped into the desert where God had prepared a place for her, so she could be fed for 1,260 days.